pnp/PnP-Tools/Solutions/SharePoint.UI.Responsive/README.md

 sets the background colour to yellow.
 You can use this file to replace SP-Responsive-UI.css before running the script in order to to verify that the custom template has been applied.
 You will want to start with the standard SP-Responsive-UI.css when you do your own customisations.

+>Important: Be careful, do not use the *InfrastructureSiteUrl* argument when using a customised CSS or JS file, because you would overwrite the tenant-wide shared responsive template, unless you really want to customise the whole tenant.

 Note that SharePoint Online already has a responsive template, so if you use the default PnP responsive template, e.g. by using the Enable-SPOResponsiveUI cmdlet,